 A fresh look at La Llorona - the Weeping Woman

 The interpretation that resonates with me is the one by Mexican Nobel prize-winner, Octavio Paz.
-In his 1950 essay, The Labyrinth of Solitude, Paz describes La Llorona as ‘one of the Mexican representations of Maternity’ and, as such, she is presented as a symbol of Mexican identity.
-This identity, according to Paz, revolves around Mexicans’ view of themselves as hijos de la Chingada.
-Paz explains that: ‘The verb [chingar] denotes violence, an emergence from oneself to penetrate another by force … The Chingada is the Mother forcibly opened, violated or deceived.
-The hijo de la Chingada is the offspring of violation, abduction or deceit."
+In his 1950 essay, The Labyrinth of Solitude, Paz describes La Llorona as one of the Mexican representations of Maternity and, as such, she is presented as a symbol of Mexican identity.
+This identity revolves around Mexicans’ view of themselves as "hijos de la Chingada".
+Paz explains that "the verb chingar denotes violence, an emergence from oneself to penetrate another by force … La Chingada is the Mother forcibly opened, violated or deceived.
+The Hijo de La Chingada is the offspring of violation, abduction or deceit."